QoVoQ/vue-smart-bus/readme.md

 # vue-smart-bus

-A plugin for Vue.js(2.0) that make bus events management much more easier.
+A event bus plugin for Vue.js(2.0) that make bus events management much more easier.

 ## How this plugin works